Tech·Ed North America 2011: Microsoft Readies Numerous Updates

 Microsoft notably makes several significant product announcements during the week of Tech·Ed, and this year was no different.
 Here is an overview of some of the major announcements and updates, along with links for more information:

-The updates to the Windows Azure platform were centered on two components: Windows Azure AppFabric and Microsoft SQL Azure.
+The updates to the Microsoft Azure platform were centered on two components: Microsoft Azure AppFabric and Microsoft SQL Azure.
 The former is geared more toward the development community, while IT professionals will need to get up to speed on the latter.

-Windows Azure AppFabric is a middleware development platform to facilitate cloud application development and deployment.
-The Windows Azure AppFabric Service Bus, now in the Community Technology Preview (CTP) stage, supports secure transfer of data and messages between cloud apps and mobile devices.
+Microsoft Azure AppFabric is a middleware development platform to facilitate cloud application development and deployment.
+The Microsoft Azure AppFabric Service Bus, now in the Community Technology Preview (CTP) stage, supports secure transfer of data and messages between cloud apps and mobile devices.

-The Windows Azure AppFabric Composite App Service has been renamed the Windows Azure AppFabric Application Manager and Developer Tools.
+The Microsoft Azure AppFabric Composite App Service has been renamed the Microsoft Azure AppFabric Application Manager and Developer Tools.
 This toolset helps developers build and manage multi-tiered applications as a single entity.
 These revised tools will be available for CTP in June.

 Microsoft also announced several enhancements to SQL Azure, its relational cloud database platform.
 First off, the import and export features in the management portal will be integrated.
 This will simplify database archiving and migration from physical SQL Server instances to SQL Azure.
 There are also enhancements forthcoming to the SQL Azure Management Portal, including an enhanced schema management and a new service that facilitates managing SQL Azure databases using Open Data Protocol endpoints.
 There will be a service update to SQL Azure later this summer that delivers these feature revisions.